rpgreview/papersandpaychecks/cow-orkers.md

 With the Bilingual perk the character selects a second language which they will speak as if it was their native language and without an accent.
 If this perk is acquired later for anything other than their first level in any profession they will instead gain a +4 bonus across one or more languages instead.

 **Bishop**

+With the Bishop perk, the character has CHA bonus + Level -3 other church leader under their jurisidiction (see "Church").
+In the most part they will operate independently, but a Bishop may direct them as they see fit.
+The church leaders of course remain of an independent disposition and if they do not like the orders, they will seek to undermine them.

 **Blessings**